backplane/conex/json-server/README.md

 [`alpine:edge`](https://hub.docker.com/_/alpine/)-based dockerization of [json-server](https://github.com/typicode/json-server)

-The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/json-server).
+The source code for this image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/json-server).

 ## Usage